CodingMinnow/RelativityApp/README.md

 RelativityApp solves this issue.
 It accomplishes one simple task: remove those godforsaken prefixes.
 Nothing more, nothing less, but great for that reason.

 It's written in Python.
-To make it more accessible, I made a user interface using Tkinter and made it into an executable program via PyInstaller (.exe not available on GitHub).
+To make it more accessible, I made a user interface using Tkinter and made it into an executable program via PyInstaller (.exe  available on GitHub).